Why this course?

 Visiting Professors will introduce industrial case studies to highlight elements from the syllabus and demonstrate the learning outcomes of this module.

 Programming & Optimisation

 This class is an introduction to key research areas across chemical engineering and chemistry that are of industrial importance in the medium term.

 It'll include a range of advanced technologies that support the innovation, design and development of processes that are more efficient, cleaner and have a reduced impact on the environment.

 This module aims to provide you with a fundamental understanding of scientific programming.
 In particular, its application to optimisation in engineering applications.
 The module will teach you to:

 - develop algorithms to solve optimisation tasks

 - present working Excel spreadsheets tackling optimisation tasks in a form suitable for other engineers to use

-This module aims to provide you with skills relating to the use of engineering practices in project management.
-There is a focus on the effective and efficient use of resources.
+This class aims to provide you with skills relating to the use of engineering practices in project management.
+There's a focus on the effective and efficient use of resources.

 Under Health and Safety legislation, and under the wider European Post-Seveso Directives, it's mandatory for many industries to carry out risk assessments with the aim of showing that risk is “As Low As Reasonably Practicable”.